verklegarden/schnorr-on-evm/ERC.md

 ## Abstract

-This document specifies a Schnorr signatures over the elliptic curve secp256k1 for EVM applications.
+This document specifies a Schnorr signature scheme over the elliptic curve secp256k1 for EVM applications.

 ## Motivation